50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Who's covered: All major insurers (Needlestick Benefit).

-Medically-Acquired HIV
+Medically-acquired HIV

 What it is: HIV infection from medical procedure or blood transfusion in Australia.